wyoibc/popgen_workshop/week5/git/git_intro.md

 date: December 3, 2021
 ---

-This repo contains scripts used to analyze RADseq data for the red diamond rattlesnake, Crotalus ru$
+This repo contains scripts used to analyze RADseq data for the red diamond rattlesnake, Crotalus ruber

 <center>
 <img src="ruber.png">